-All users of MedicalDirector PracSoft fall into one of two basic categories; ‘User’ accounts and ‘Practitioner’ accounts.
+All users of Pracsoft fall into one of two basic categories; ‘User’ accounts and ‘Practitioner’ accounts.

-o A User account refers to any user of MedicalDirector PracSoft who does not intend to bill patients for services.
+o A User account refers to any user of Pracsoft who does not intend to bill patients for services.
 This is usually the Practice’s administrative employees

-o A Practitioner account refers to any user of MedicalDirector PracSoft who intends to bill patients for services, or who is otherwise a non-billing clinician.
+o A Practitioner account refers to any user of Pracsoft who intends to bill patients for services, or who is otherwise a non-billing clinician.

 Practitioner accounts are then divided into two groups; ‘Inactive’ and ‘Active’.
 An inactive practitioner is a clinician who does not intend to bill patients for services.
-For example, you may have a clinician who is registered in MedicalDirector Clinical, but who will never bill patients for services in MedicalDirector PracSoft.
-This would be an unusual case, but MedicalDirector PracSoft provides for this type of user, regardless.
+For example, you may have a clinician who is registered in Clinical, but who will never bill patients for services in Pracsoft.
+This would be an unusual case, but Pracsoft provides for this type of user, regardless.

 Active practitioners on the other hand do bill patients for services.
-In order to bill for services, an active practitioner must supply at least a location description, which is recorded in MedicalDirector PracSoft.
+In order to bill for services, an active practitioner must supply at least a location description, which is recorded in Pracsoft.
 Most active practitioners must also record their Provider Number(s).
 A Provider Number is required for billing.

 Active practitioners are further sub-divided into ‘entities’ and ‘clinicians’;

 o An entity is generally a non-human, administrative account with which you bill patients for services.
-For example, your Practice could bill a patient for vitamins bought over the counter.
-If you intend to bill patients for sundries in this manner, you need to create an ‘Active Practitioner’ account for the Practice itself.
-An entity account does not need to record a Provider Number (because it cannot conduct online claiming), but it does need to record a Location.
+For example, your Practice may wish to bill patients for vitamins bought over the counter, at your Practice.
+Such sundries are 'administered' by the Practice as opposed to a specific practitioner.
+If you intend to bill patients in this manner, you need to create a user account for the Practice itself.
+An entity account does not need to have a Provider Number recorded against its record because it cannot conduct online claiming.
+However, it does need to have a location recorded for it.

 o A clinician must record a Provider Number for any billing, and it is possible for one clinician to have multiple Provider Numbers – one for each location at which they practise.
-They must record each Location into MedicalDirector PracSoft.
+They must record each Location into Pracsoft.

-In MedicalDirector PracSoft there are two definitions for ‘location’;
+In Pracsoft there are two definitions for ‘location’;

 o The physical address of your Practice, as registered with Medicare.
 Medicare requires that a practitioner use a different Provider Number for each different location (different physical address) at which he practises.